KN-Integra/integra.content/README.md

 Components are using the Nuxt MDC syntax.
 You can find more information [here](https://content.nuxtjs.org/guide/writing/mdc/).

+Example components for requests can be found [here](https://flowbite.com/blocks/marketing/content/).

 ### Academic year

 More info about the Academic Year component can be found [here](docs/components/academic-year.md).